vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 The natural compassion of the Lord generates His grace that ignores the infinite offences of the soul by a mere pretext of a prapatti.
 So, this grace will be supported by the supreme power of the Lord, and will be capable of destroying all obstructions for attainment of liberation of the 'ashritas'.
 So the term 'aham', which has the sense of emphasis viz., 'I alone, of this nature', is very significant in this verse,

 The word 'ai' signifies the person, who surrenders unto the Lord, after gaining the discrimination of the three entities and who has renounced the attainment of the objects of life such as 'ऐश्वर्य' , 'कैवल्य' after having realised their defects of littleness and transitoriness, and who is yearning for the attainment of the supreme object of life of the form of the attainment of Paramatman, and who has given up other difficult means on account of his incapacity, and who has done what ought to be done by surrendering unto the Lord, who is the prapya' and 'sarva-virodhi-nirakarana kshama' - (or ultimate object of attainment and who is capable of setting aside all obstructions to his attainment) and who has nothing more to do for the attainment of his desired object.

-360

-Essence of Srimad Rahasyatraya Saram

 After having mentioned the 'moksha-prada' (the granter of liberation) and the incapable jivatman who has surrendered unto Him, by these two terms ‘3764' and 'rat' - the 'bandhakas' or obstructions that bind one to samsara are mentioned by the term 'sarva-papebyah' Hd919' 'from all sins!

 'Papa' or sin is an 'anartha-sadhana' or a means causing untoward results that may be 'pratikula-prapti' or attainment or disagreeable things, or it may be 'anukula-niyritti' or loss of agreeable things.
 This term 'papa' here, signifies the 'samsarika-punya' or the agreeable things in this worldly state, as this term 'papa' is related to the mumukshu or an aspirant after liberacion.
 Even 'svarga' and others are undesirable attainments for an aspirant after liberation.
 Thus, by the term 'papa', the cause of bondage of both 'punya' and 'papa' is implied in this context.
 The plural number in 'papebyah' points out that such causes are infinite.
 Here, the term 'sarva' signifies ignorance, karma, the reminiscent impressions, and the relationship with the gross and subtle body and inclination for the undesirable things.
 The group of all these obstructions is signified by the term 'sarva papebyah'.